 More about the person Vivian Maier than Street Photography as a genre, but interesting nonetheless.
-The movie shows the life of an unknown nanny that wanders through the streets of Chicago in search for memorable moments.
+The movie shows the life of an unknown nanny that wanders through the streets of Chicago in search of memorable moments.
 During her lifetime she tried to pitch the pictures to various editors, but it wasn’t after her death and the discovery of John Maloof that her images got worldwide recognition.

 1981 Joel Meyerowitz

 One of the featured photographers in Everybody Street, Joel Meyerowitz also got his very own documentary showing his work in 1981.
-As an early adopter of color film photography he presents his insight why he sees colors as vital for his pictures.
+As an early adopter of color film photography, he presents his insight why he sees colors as vital for his pictures.

 Into the Belly Of The Beast